 Content, emphasis, etc. of the course is defined by means of the lecture material - not only the posted lecture notes.
 It is important to attend all lectures, as there is normally no simple way to make up for missed lectures (perhaps obtain another student's notes).
-There will also be many lecture examples using statistical software R.
+There will also be many lecture examples using statistical software R and python.

-Learning Outcomes: By the end of this course, all students should have a solid understanding of both the mathematical theory of GLMs, as well as their application in the form of data analysis.
-The course will also focus on the applications of LMMs, GLMMs and GAMs in real life scenarios.
+Learning Outcomes: By the end of this course, all students should have a solid understanding of both the mathematical theory of machine learning models, as well as their application in the form of data analysis.
 Students should be prepared to show their understanding of the above through:

-- application of methods through problem-solving questions; - description and explanation of concepts relating to the mathematical theory; - derivation and proof of topics based on GLM concepts and theory; - practical application of methods on real data using statistical software R, with appropriate justification of use of these methods; - interpretation of data analysis results in clear and non-technical language
+- application of methods through problem-solving questions; - description and explanation of concepts relating to the mathematical theory; - derivation and proof of topics based on machine learning concepts and theory; - practical application of methods on real data using statistical software R or python, with appropriate justification of use of these methods; - interpretation of data analysis results in clear and non-technical language